-Over the coming months I would sit in the garden at home, before going to pick my two boys up from school and practice being with my breath and how it felt for me and becoming more sensitive to my own breath, slowly making it longer each day as I practice.
-The feeling of calm and expansion with me was the first things that I notice.
+Over the coming months, I would sit in the garden at home, before going to pick my two boys up from school and practice being with my breath and how it felt for me and becoming more sensitive to my own breath, slowly making it longer each day as I practice.
+The feeling of calm and expansion with me was the first thing that I notice.

 Awareness of the Breath